judgegrubb/Cauliflower/README.md

 # Cauliflower

-Rust implementation of several popular cryptography primitives.
+*Not meant for production use.*

-**Not meant for production use.**
+Rust implementation of several popular cryptography hash functions.

 Rule #1 of crypto is "Don't roll your own Crypto".
 Let's learn together why that is such a cliche.

-In honor of the greatest heist movie of all time, Steven Soderbergh's Logan Lucky.
+In honor of the greatest heist movie of all time, Steven Soderbergh's _LOGAN LUCKY_.